Phan-2k2/zoom-sync-tkl-dyna/README.md

 #### Linux / systemd

-A systemd service can be easily setup that will manage running zoom-sync.
+A systemd service can be easily setup that will manage running zoom-sync on boot.
 An example can be found at [docs/zoom-sync.service](./docs/zoom-sync.service).

 ```bash